 Not so pleasant surprise: there was a wire running down the middle of the wicker basket that I needed to cut in order for the paper to feed out.
 I took some wire cutters and cut it just enough so that the paper could slide out. (this is a photo of the wire in the back, I kept that one but the front one looked the exact same)

 Place the printer in the basket, make sure everything lines up, fish the cord through the back, and you’re in business!
 I cut out the whole back of the basket… at the time it felt like the right thing to do.
 Unnecessary.
-However it did help me practice cutting before tackling the front of the basket, which I guess was helpful.
+However, it did help me practice cutting before tackling the front of the basket, which I guess was helpful.
 No harm, no foul.

 Plug that puppy in and you’re done!
 Literally D-O-N-E and hopefully feeling as proud and excited as I was (and still am)!!

 Every time I send something to the printer I’m once again amazed that I don’t need any cords from my computer (genius invention!).
 And when I go pick up the paper that magically popped out of a wicker basket, I’m once again excited.
-Who knew the one that was so resistant against a printer is now in love with hers?
+Who knew the one that was so resistant to a printer is now in love with hers?
 As always, thanks for the push Casey…. what would I do without you?

 Want another easy and stylish way to hide your printer?
 Check out this post!